jdbctemplatemapper/jdbctemplatemapper/README.md

        while (rs.next()) {
          // selectMapper.buildModel(rs) will return the model populated from the resultSet
-         // Everything below is just logic to populate the relationships
-         // In this use case Order has many OrderLine and an OrderLine has one product
+         // In this use case Order has many OrderLine and an OrderLine has one Product
+         // The code below to get Order and Product and other models are similar so
+         // can be extracted out to be single liners.
+See getModel() definition below:

          // orderSelectMapper.getResultSetModelIdColumnLabel() returns the id column alias which is 'o_order_id'
          // for the sql above.